awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 1. Check the current version of your CoreDNS add\-on\.
 Replace `my-cluster` with your cluster name\.

    ```
-   aws eks describe-addon \
+   aws eks describe-addon --cluster-name my-cluster --addon-name coredns --query "addon.addonVersion" --output text
-       --cluster-name my-cluster \
-       --addon-name coredns \
-       --query "addon.addonVersion" \
-       --output text
    ```

    The example output is as follows\.

    ```
-   1.7.0
+   v1.8.7-eksbuild.3
    ```

 1. Determine which versions of the CoreDNS add\-on are available for your cluster's version\.

    ```
-   aws eks describe-addon-versions \
+   aws eks describe-addon-versions --addon-name coredns --kubernetes-version 1.23 \
-       --addon-name coredns \
-       --kubernetes-version 1.19 \
-       --query "addons[].addonVersions[].[addonVersion, compatibilities[].defaultVersion]" \
+       --query "addons[].addonVersions[].[addonVersion, compatibilities[].defaultVersion]" --output text
-       --output text
    ```

    The example output is as follows\.

    ```
-   1.8.0
+   v1.8.7-eksbuild.3
+   False
+   v1.8.7-eksbuild.2
    True
-   1.7.0
-   False
    ```

-   The version with `True` underneath is the default version deployed with new clusters\.
+   The version with `True` underneath is the default version deployed when the add\-on is created\.
+The version deployed when the add\-on is created might not be the latest available version\.
+In the previous output, a newer version than the version deployed when the add\-on is created is available\.

-1. Update the add\-on to the version with `True` returned in the output of the previous step\.
-You can also update to a later version, if returned in the output\.
+1. Update the add\-on to the latest version\.

    ```
-   aws eks update-addon \
+   aws eks update-addon --cluster-name my-cluster --addon-name coredns --addon-version v1.8.7-eksbuild.3 --resolve-conflicts PRESERVE
-       --cluster-name my-cluster \
-       --addon-name coredns \
-       --addon-version 1.8.0 \
-       --resolve-conflicts OVERWRITE
    ```

-   If you remove the `--resolve-conflicts OVERWRITE` option and any of the Amazon EKS add\-on settings conflict with your existing settings, then updating the add\-on fails, and you receive an error message to help you resolve the conflict\.
-Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
+   The *PRESERVE* option preserves any custom settings that you've set for the add\-on\.
+For more information about other options for this setting, see [update\-addon](https://docs.aws.amazon.com/cli/latest/reference/eks/update-addon.html) in the Amazon EKS Command Line Reference\.
 For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ------